bparanj/crystal/electronics/experiments/short-circuit.md

 PENDING

-Put everything related to types of circuit in this document
+Put everything related to types of circuit in this document Extract some of the content here to the first experiment about short circuit.

 The term short circuit includes "short" because it describes a direct path for current that shortens the route through the circuit.